naeemtahir/mockito-mocking/README.md

 MockitoMocking
 ==============
-An example demonstrating Mockito in various testing scenarios.
+An example demonstrating Mockito in various testing scenarios (see http://naeemtahirblog.wordpress.com).
 It

 * tests a dependent component in complete isolation from its dependencies
 * tests a dependent component with real dependencies